-Project Jumpstart is grateful for support and assistance from The Johnson Center for Entrepreneurship & Innovation at the Kelley School of Business.
+The Jacobs School is grateful for support and assistance from The Johnson Center for Entrepreneurship & Innovation at the Kelley School of Business.

-2013-2014 Project Jumpstart Team
+2014-2015 Project Jumpstart Team

 Curtis Smith | Contact Curtis

-Alain Barker | Contact Alain
+Alain Barker | Contact Alain | LinkedIn

-Barker was executive director of the Bloomington Early Music Festival from 1994-2004, a time during which a small collection of concerts was transformed into an early music festival of national significance.
+Barker was Executive Director of the Bloomington Early Music Festival from 1994-2004, a time during which a small collection of concerts was transformed into an early music festival of national significance.
 He has worked as a consultant to the Garth Newel Music Center in Virginia; agent, organizer and publicist for local not-for-profits, concert series and artists; manager of three international tours by Aguavá New Music Studio; and manager for two US tours of the Legêne, Kuijken, Gibbons Chamber Trio.

 Barker was co-principal flute in the Orchestra of the Asturian Principality, in Oviedo, Spain, and principal flute in the Marion, Ind.
 Philharmonic.
 He has performed in numerous recitals and music festivals around the U.S. and, with the Aguavá New Music Studio, toured across the U.S., as well as to Mexico, Colombia, and Israel.
-He taught for four years as a visiting lecturer in flute at the Jacobs School’s Summer Semester.
+He taught for four years as a visiting lecturer in flute at the Jacobs School’s summer semester.